 Cross-sectional data analysis is when you analyze a data set at a fixed point in time.
 Surveys and government records are some common sources of cross-sectional data.
 The datasets record observations of multiple variables at a particular point in time.

-Total steel exported by Asian countries in 2015 – The economic unit of analysis is a country from Asia.
-The economic unit of analysis is for the time period 2015.
-A typical entry from the dataset would be (India, $3.17 billion).
+Total steel exported by Asian countries in 2023: The economic unit of analysis is a country from Asia.
+The time period is 2023.
+A typical entry from the dataset would be India, with $4.498 billion in steel exports).

-Total oranges eaten by households in Ghana in 2018 – The economic unit of analysis is a household in Ghana.
-The economic unit of analysis is for the time period 2018.
-A typical entry from the dataset would be (Household 302, 200 oranges).
+Total oranges eaten by households in Ghana in 2018: The economic unit of analysis is a household in Ghana.
+The time period is 2018.
+A typical entry from the dataset would be household consumption of 302,200 oranges).

 Cross-sectional datasets are used extensively in economics and other social sciences.
 Applied microeconomics uses cross-sectional datasets to analyze labor markets, public finance, industrial organization theory, and health economics.
 Political scientists use cross-sectional data to analyze demography and electoral campaigns.

-Financial Analysts will typically compare the financial statements of two companies, a cross sectional analysis would be to compare the statements of two companies at the same point in time.
+Financial analysts will typically compare the financial statements of two companies; a cross-sectional analysis would be to compare the statements of two companies at the same point in time.
 Contrast that to time-series data analysis, which would compare the financial statements of the same company across multiple time periods.

-Random sampling framework is a statistical framework that is widely used in data analysis.
+Random sampling is a statistical framework that is widely used in data analysis.
 The random sampling method works under the assumption that there exists a close link between the population and a sample taken from that population.

 Consider the example of orange consumption by Ghanaian households described above.
 It would take a lot of resources (both time and money) to measure the actual orange consumption of every household in Ghana.
 It would be much cheaper to only measure the orange consumption of 1,000 households in Ghana.
-In such a case, the population consists of every household in Ghana, and the sample consists of the 1,000 households whose orange consumption data is known.
+In such a case, the population consists of every household in Ghana, and the sample consists of 1,000 households whose orange consumption data is known.

 Econometric analysis of cross-sectional data sets usually assumes that the data is independently generated and that the observations are mutually independent.
 Such an assumption of independently generated data is violated when the economic unit of analysis is large, relative to the population.